 2. General: "Should Cool Roofs Be Used in Colder Climates" by Daniel Overbey is an interesting look at the ongoing attempt to establish a definitive answer to that question.
 Available on Mr. Overbey's blog.

 3. General: "Economic Comparison of White, Green, and Black Flat Roofs in the United States" is an excellent short paper which focuses on the relative life-cycle costs and environmental effects of these three roof categories in warm climates.
-The paper is from 2013, was produced by researchers at Lawrence Berkeley National Laboratory.
+The paper is from 2013, and was produced by researchers at Lawrence Berkeley National Laboratory.
 (The paper no longer appears to be available for free online, a summary of the paper can be found here.)

 4. General: "Analysis of 'Economic Comparison of White, Green, and Black Flat Roofs In the United States'" is an interesting critique of the study in the previous link.
 It was sponsored by the EPDM Roofing Association, and is available on the Cool Roofs and Cool Pavements Toolkit website.

 6. Government: State and local tax credits for cool roofs and other incentives and policies can be seen by going to the DSIRE (Database of State Incentives for Renewables & Efficiency) website, which is funded by the US Department of Energy and operated by the North Carolina Clean Energy Technology Center.